krakenjs/lusca/README.md

 * `angular` Boolean - Optional.
 Shorthand setting to set `lusca` up to use the default settings for CSRF validation according to the [AngularJS docs].
 Can be used with `cookie.options`.
 * `blocklist` Array or String - Optional.
 Allows defining a set of routes that will not have csrf protection.
 All others will.
 * `allowlist` Array or String - Optional.
 Allows defining a set of routes that will have csrf protection.
 All others will not.
+* `csrfFunction` Function - Returns `true` if route should require a token or `false` if route should not require a token.

-Notes: The app can use either a `blocklist` or a `allowlist`, not both.
+Notes: The app can use either a `blocklist`, an `allowlist`, or a `csrfFunction`, only one.
 By default, all post routes are allowlisted.

 [angularjs docs]: https://docs.angularjs.org/api/ng/service/$http#cross-site-request-forgery-xsrf-protection